AlannaParsons/midterm/README.md

 primary
   - calendar dates change color when selected (not deselected)
-  - create date restriction on picker
-  - attach id to data sent to secondary user to help identify secondary user when data returned?? secondary
+  - create date restriction on picker x attach id to data sent to secondary user to help identify secondary user when data returned?? (use date id) secondary
-  - error handling for invalid schedule url
-  - user will click date, w cause popup (? maybe)
-  - pop up will contain post button
-  - once date is selected redirect to thank you page
+  - error handling for invalid schedule url x user will click date, w cause popup (? maybe) x pop up will contain post button x once date is selected redirect to thank you page
-  - how to return selected date to primary user
+    - account for page reload?? avoid resend x how to return selected date to primary user
-  - set up new page for this? complete schedule??
-  - how to make dates clickable since they are rendered w ejs
+  - set up new page for this? complete schedule?? x how to make dates clickable since they are rendered w ejs x pass id back to primary to log date?? schedule
-      - OR move to script & render?
-  - pass id back to primary to log date??
   - not started...

 ADDRESS